Andrew-71/hibiscus/README.md

 config
 +-- config.txt
 ```
+Deleting notes is done by clearing contents and clicking "Save" - the app deletes empty files when saving.

 ### Config options:
 Below are defaults of config.txt.
 The settings are defined in newline separated key=value pairs.